stepanataccolade/docsv2/sources/api.md

 ```

 ####Trigger a run for a specific branch
-You can specify the branch for which you want to trigger a run by specifying a `branchName` in the JSON payload in the reqiest body of the `POST`.
+You can specify the branch for which you want to trigger a run by specifying a `branchName` in the JSON payload in the request body of the `POST`.

 {
   "branchName": "xyzFeature"